radwo/statsd-http-proxy/README.md

 command line argument.
 If secret not configured in `jwt-secret`, then requests to server accepted without authentication.
 Token sends to server in `X-JWT-Token` header or in `token` query parameter.

+We recomment to use JWT tokens to prevent flood requests, setup JWT token expiration time, and update it.

 ## Rest resources

 ### Heartbeat